Izabela88/brainstorm-quiz/README.md

 - As the code grew, the I decided to split all Python code for parts:

   - run.py: contains the main code relating to the entire logic of the game
-  - questions.py: there are Questions objects which contain the code related to the questions
+  - questions.py: there are Questions classes which contain the code related to the questions
-  - score_board.py: there is Scoreboard object which contain the code related to the scoreboard
+  - score_board.py: there is a Scoreboard class that contain the code related to the scoreboard
-  - player.py: there is Player object which contain the code related to the player
+  - player.py: there is a Player class that contain the code related to the player
-  - utility.py: contains a function that validates inputs
+  - utility.py: contains a function that validates inputs and function which counts time to start the game
+  - messages.py: contains long sets of strings moved into this file to make the code more readable

 - The questions are taken from the local JSON file.
 - The player's score is saved to a JSON file.